openedx/openedx-app-android/Documentation/ConfigurationManagement.md

 - `config_directory` provides the path of the config directory.
 - `config_mappings` provides mappings that can be utilized to map the Android Build Variant to a defined folder within the config directory, and it will be referenced.

+Note: You can specify `config_directory` to any folder outside the repository to store the configs as a separate project.

 ### Configuration Files
 In the `default_config` folder, select your environment folder: prod, stage, dev or any other you have created.
 Open `config.yaml` and fill in the required fields.